thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 | **n:m Assignment** | `/api/[parent]-[child]` | `DELETE` | `RemoveAssignmentRequest` | Removes a link between two entities.
 Requires both IDs to identify the unique relationship. |
 | **1:n Child** | `/api/[parent]-[child]` | `DELETE` | `DeleteRequest<{id}>` | Deletes a child entity that has its own unique ID.
 Follows the standard `DeleteRequest` pattern. |

+### API Client Composition

+The architecture promotes the creation of specific, composable API client functions.
+A prime example is the new `categoryApi.loadSuppliersForCategory()` function.
+It fulfills the specific UI requirement of finding all suppliers for a category by intelligently reusing the existing, powerful `supplier_categories` named query on the `/api/query` endpoint.
+This demonstrates how the backend's flexible query capabilities can be leveraged to create clean, purposeful functions on the client without requiring new backend endpoints for every view.

 ---

 ## Current Implementation Status